 A flight above the Oresteia

-The Oresteia is the work of points of view starting from that of the gods who observe from above, to that of the choir who observes from a distance, up to that of the characters immersed in the tragedy.
+The subject is taken from Aeschylus’ Oresteia.
+The Oresteia is the work of points of view starting from that of the gods observing from above, to that of the choir observing from a distance, up to that of the characters immersed in the tragedy.

-Cleaning Women for the music,
+Cleaning Women for the music, Cikuska for the masks,

 Laura Gemini and Anna Maria Monteverdi for tutoring,